haraldnagel/raspberrypi-notes/InitialConfigurationWheezy.md

 ---
 Upon first boot, you'll want to log into the Raspberry Pi with the "pi" login and the password you specified during configuration.
 If you didn't change the default password, it is: raspberry.
 Some steps you might take at this point:

 * Remote access is enabled, however by default the Raspberry Pi is configured to use DHCP.
-I generally use DHCP reservations for headless Pis these days but I used to configure a static IP address.
-If you'd like to take that approach, it's done following the same steps as in Debian:
+For headless Raspberry Pis, I like to configure a static IP address.
+This is done following the same steps as in Debian:
 	1. Edit `/etc/network/interfaces` (I use `vi`.
 By default, `nano` is installed and may be easier if you are unfamiliar with vi).
 	2. Comment out `iface eth0 inet dhcp` by putting a hash (#) in front of the line (if you didn't change your keyboard layout from UK and you are using a US keyboard, you may need to to use the backslash (\\) key to type a hash).
 	3. Add the following (obviously customize for your address and gateway):